 Put-in-Bay Diary-Fri., Dec.
 3rd – About 100 people from Put-in-Bay arrive on Mackinac Island on the Arnold Lines’ M/V Huron.
 The first evening of basketball takes place.

 Put-in-Bay Diary -Sun., Dec.
-5th – Put-in-Bay Ferry runs a late ferry so those who went to Mackinac could make it back to the island.
+5th – Put-in-Bay Ferry runs a late ferry so those who went to Mackinac could return to the island.

 Put-in-Bay Diary-Mon., Dec.
 6th – The harsh winter weather cuts ferry service to the island to two boats in the morning and two in the afternoon.

 Put-in-Bay Diary-Tues., Dec.
-7th – Island youngsters are out delivering the fruit baskets to island seniors from the Put-in-Bay PTA and Recreation Committee.
-The Put-in- Bay Panther Basketball Team is back on the mainland, and while in Fremont bowl at Joan and Roger Rhoad’s Plaza Lanes where they enjoy bowling and Cameo pizza.
+7th – Island youngsters are delivering fruit baskets to island seniors from the Put-in-Bay PTA and Recreation Committee.
+The Put-in-Bay Panther Basketball Team is back on the mainland, and while in Fremont bowl at Joan and Roger Rhoad’s Plaza Lanes, they enjoy bowling and Cameo pizza.

 Put-in-Bay Diary- Wed., Dec.
 8th – The annual Christmas Bazaar takes place at the South Bass Island Lighthouse.